QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 ..     @which isfinite(1.0) # Call isfinite on a float
 ..
 ..
 ..
-Here ``AbstractFloat`` is another abstract data type, this time encompassing all floats ..
+Here ``AbstractFloat`` is another abstract data type, this time encompassing all floats.
+..
 ..
 We can list all the methods of ``isfinite`` as follows ..